List of Underworld characters: Amelia

 Amelia is one of the three Vampire Elders of the Vampire Nation in the Underworld series.
 She appeared briefly in Underworld, appeared in a flashback sequence in Underworld: Evolution, and appears in archive footage and as a painting in Underworld: Blood Wars.
 She is portrayed by Zita Görög.
-Amelia was bitten and metamorphosed into a vampire, most likely by the first vampire, Markus himself, sometime around 1500 years prior to the events of the first Underworld installment, according to the first novelization ("Although nearly fifteen centuries old, the Lady Amelia still had all the youthful beauty and haughty carriage of an international supermodel").
-As such, Amelia was the youngest of all three Elders, as well as the only female.
-She was elevated to the rank of an Elder, both in order to help control the chaos created by Markus's brother William (the first werewolf; William was unable to return to human form after his metamorphosis and his bite caused even the dead to metamorphose into werewolves), and to perform the role as a tie-breaker between her fellow Elders, Markus and Viktor, if there was ever a deadlock in the ruling of the coven.
+Amelia was bitten and metamorphosed into a Vampire, most likely by the first Vampire, Markus himself, sometime around 1500 years prior to the events of the first Underworld installment, according to the first novelization ("Although nearly fifteen centuries old, the Lady Amelia still had all the youthful beauty and haughty carriage of an international supermodel").
+As such, Amelia was the youngest of all three Elders as well as the only female.
+She was elevated to the rank of an Elder, both in order to help control the chaos created by Markus's brother William (the first werewolf; William was unable to return to human form after his metamorphosis and his bite caused even the dead to metamorphose into werewolves) and to perform the role as a tie-breaker between her fellow Elders Markus and Viktor if there was ever a deadlock in the ruling of the coven.
 Her original background prior to her Vampirism is as yet unrevealed.

 In 1202 AD.
-Amelia had to side with Viktor (who also sought to undermine Markus' authority, something he could not do without her help), supported him in locking-up William within a coffin-like prison, in a remote place where Markus could not find him (which turns Markus against her too), as William was just too dangerous to be allowed to roam free.
+Amelia had to side with Viktor (who also sought to undermine Markus's authority, something he could not do without her help), supported him in locking up William within a coffin-like prison in a remote place where Markus could not find him (which turns Markus against her too), as William was just too dangerous to be allowed to roam free.
 The capture of William would not have happened without Amelia's help.
-Ultimately, Amelia did not keep control during her last reign, spending the majority of her reign amongst the New World Coven, which only allowed Viktor's regent, Kraven, to conspire with Lucian, and Lucian to work deals with Tanis for weapons to kill Vampires.
+Ultimately, Amelia did not keep control during her last reign, spending the majority of her reign amongst the New World Coven, which only allowed Viktor's regent Kraven to conspire with Lucian and Lucian to work deals with Tanis for weapons to kill Vampires.
 She herself was killed and "bled dry" by Lycans led by Raze during an attack on her train.